Hello, Denise here to share our tips for metal detecting at the beach.

 Beach hunting after a storm

 One of the best times to go beach hunting is after a big storm.
 If the storm has cleared away the top level of sand, you might be lucky to find things have been buried there for a long time that no other beach hunter has found.
+If the local storm water system drains to the beach, it can flush out items lost on streets and footpaths onto the beach too.
 However, sometimes storms can bury targets even deeper in the sand.

 Use a shoulder harness